-As discussed in Section 1.2, the purpose of this WAS/Plan is to support the recovery of Atlantic salmon by restoring the Meduxnekeag River, riparian habitat, and watershed.
-The need for the recovery of Atlantic salmon is to support HBMl's cultural practices and to ensure that the species is available for future generations of U.S. citizens to enjoy.
-Background regarding the existing watershed and river conditions is presented in Sections 2.1 through 2.9., including existing conditions of water quality, fish resources, and fish habitat.
+As discussed in Sections 1.2 and 1.5, the purpose of this WAS/Plan is to support the recovery of Atlantic salmon by identifying potential restoration measures for the Meduxnekeag River, riparian habitat, and watershed.
+The need for the recovery of Atlantic salmon is to support HBMI's cultural practices and to ensure that the species is available for future generations of U.S. citizens to enjoy.
+Background information regarding the existing watershed and river conditions is presented in Sections 2.1 through 2.9, including existing conditions of water quality, fish resources, and fish habitat.